GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 title: Meetings
 path: /meetings
 ---
-**We are meeting again in the Perinton Community Center; registration is required to attend in person.
-If you're interested in attending the meeting, please send an email to gvcalligraphy@gmail.com at least 2 weeks before the meeting.**
+**We are now meeting exclusively online.
+If you're interested in joining us for a meeting, please email gvcalligraphy@gmail.com at least a week before the meeting.
+In-person meetings may begin again next year.**

-**Our meetings are held at the Perinton Community Center at 1350 Turk Hill Road.
-Find directions here: **[Map](https://www.google.com/maps/place/Perinton+Community+Center/@43.0829469,-77.4327027,17z/data=!3m1!4b1!4m5!3m4!1s0x89d133246f759619:0xe273455bc24c0530!8m2!3d43.082943!4d-77.430514)
+Our meetings are held at the Perinton Community Center at 1350 Turk Hill Road.
+Find directions here:** **[Map](https://www.google.com/maps/place/Perinton+Community+Center/@43.0829469,-77.4327027,17z/data=!3m1!4b1!4m5!3m4!1s0x89d133246f759619:0xe273455bc24c0530!8m2!3d43.082943!4d-77.430514)

 Most meetings will be in room 204A.